ma-sadeghi/markdown-resume/source/resume.md

 ## Conference Presentations

-- McKague, M.G., **Sadeghi, M.A.** and Gostick, J., May.
-(2024) <span class="title">Pore network modelling of a lithium-ion battery cathode as a tool for microstructure optimization.</span> In 245th ECS Meeting (May 26-30, 2024).
+- McKague, M.G., **Sadeghi, M.A.** and Gostick, J. (2024). <span class="title">Pore network modelling of a lithium ion battery cathode as a tool for microstructure optimization</span>.
+In Electrochemical Society Meeting Abstracts 245 (No. 5, pp. 730-730).
+The Electrochemical Society, Inc..

 - van der Heijden, M., **Sadeghi, M.A.**, Gostick, J., Forner-Cuenca, A. (2023) <span class="title">Starting from the bottom: Coupling a genetic algorithm and a network model for porous electrode optimization.</span> 15th Annual Interpore Meeting, Edinburgh, UK.